validator/grunt-html/README.md

 [Grunt][grunt] plugin for html validation, using [Mike Smith's vnu.jar][vnujar].

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-html`
+Install this grunt plugin next to your project's [Gruntfile.js gruntfile][getting_started] with: `npm install grunt-html --save-dev`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `Gruntfile.js`:

 ```javascript
 grunt.loadNpmTasks('grunt-html');